MicrosoftDocs/dynamics365smb-docs/business-central/sales-powerbi-sales-kpis.md

 ---
 title: Sales KPIs and measures (Power BI)
-description: Get an overview of all the KPIs and measures in the semantic model for the sales Power BI app.
+description: Get an overview of all the KPIs and measures in the semantic model for the Power BI Sales app.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf